PiotrK2377/Tic-Tac-Toe/README.md

  - Scoreboard displays the player's counted victories.

 ## 4.Setup
- - Open a terminal on your computer.
+ - Open a terminal on your computer
  - Select the directory where you will copy the repository with the command: `cd path/to/your/directory`
- - Type the git clone command and paste the URL of the repository: 'git clone https://github.com/PiotrK2377/Tic-Tac-Toe.git'
+ - Type the git clone command and paste the URL of the repository: `git clone https://github.com/PiotrK2377/Tic-Tac-Toe.git`
+ - Open the cloned program using Intelij or another program of the same type
+ - In the program terminal, use the command `.\gradlew build` to build the project
+ - To launch the game with a graphical interface, use the command: `.\gradlew run`